isabelalemos/course-dbt/greenery/week_2_project.md

 #### What are good indicators of a user who will likely purchase again?
 What about indicators of users who are likely NOT to purchase again?
 If you had more data, what features would you want to look into to answer this question?

-Overall tren for repeat rate:
+Overall trend for repeat rate:
 - how long does a user usually takes to place the next orders?
-This is important to understand the expected interval between purchases for users that just recently placed an order
+This is important to understand the expected interval between purchases for users that just recently placed an order, allows differentiation between a user that is likely to still be active x churned ones

 Experience after purchase:
 - influence of delivery times